avantrec/soco-cli/README.md

 sonos <speaker_name> play_from_queue 24
 ```

+To add imported playlists from local libraries to the queue, use the `add_library_playlist_to_queue` action.

 Albums from local music libraries can also be added to the queue using `sonos <speaker> queue_album <album_name>`.
 The action returns the queue position of the first track in the album, which can then be played as in the example above:

 ### Audio Files on the Local Filesystem